pedrohortencio/applied-data-science-with-python/README.md

 Repository containing files, slides, assignments and examples from [Applied Data Science with Python](https://www.coursera.org/specializations/data-science-python) specialization courses avaiable in Coursera Platform.

 ## Courses
-Note: all the data files mentioned below are uploaded to this repository, but can also be downloaded from the links in their respective notebooks.
+All the data files mentioned below are uploaded to this repository (in the course's folder), but can also be downloaded from the links in their respective notebooks.

 #### 1 - [Introduction to Data Science With Python](https://github.com/pedrohortencio/applied-data-science-with-python/tree/main/Introduction%20to%20Data%20Science%20in%20Python)
   * [Week+1.ipynb](https://github.com/pedrohortencio/applied-data-science-with-python/blob/main/Introduction%20to%20Data%20Science%20in%20Python/Week%2B1.ipynb) - Basic Python functions, CSV files handling and NumPy examples.